 Inventory management becomes even more critical in a cloud environment.
 It’s much different than managing a Windows or Linux server environment, where you might have 50 physical servers deployed in your data center and know that they are going to run for three or four years.
 Compared to public cloud, this is a very static environment.

-By contrast, the nature of , minute by minute.
+By contrast, the nature of the public cloud is dynamic.
+Anyone in your organization can turn compute resources on and off, minute by minute.
 There can easily be several different accounts started by business units across the organization with a variety of resources provisioned.

 Someone on the IT team will need to be in charge of tracking what is running—and making sure that systems no longer in use or no longer needed are shut down.
 Likewise, it is critical to track utilization to identify over- or under-utilized services.
 Making the appropriate adjustments will ensure application performance while optimizing expenses.